 LAS VEGAS.
 Welcome to exciting Las Vegas, also known as “Sin City!”
 Your Tour Director is on hand late this afternoon to answer any questions.

 LAS VEGAS–WILLIAMS–GRAND CANYON NATIONAL PARK.
-Depart the glittering lights and glamour of Las Vegas for one of the Seven Natural Wonders of the World, GRAND CANYON NATIONAL PARK.
+Depart the glittering lights of Las Vegas for one of the Seven Natural Wonders of the World, GRAND CANYON NATIONAL PARK.
 Journey across the old Mojave gold-strike country, passing through Williams on historic Route 66, and Kaibab National Forest.
 Arrive at the Grand Canyon by mid-afternoon and marvel at the breathtaking views.
-Accommodations this evening are inside the national park.
+Accommodations this evening are inside the National Park.

 GRAND JUNCTION–COLORADO NATIONAL MONUMENT–DENVER.
 This morning, visit COLORADO NATIONAL MONUMENT.
 Towering monoliths exist within a vast plateau and canyon panorama.
 Experience sheer-walled, red-rock canyons along the twists and turns of Rim Rock Drive, where you may spy bighorn sheep and soaring eagles.
 We then journey east across the Rocky Mountains to the “Mile High City” of Denver.

-DENVER–BLACK HILLS–CUSTER.
+DENVER–CUSTER.
 Today, travel across the windswept landscape of Wyoming and into the Black Hills of South Dakota.
-Spend the next two nights in Custer in the heart of Black Hills National Forest, gateway to Custer State Park, Crazy Horse Memorial, and Mount Rushmore.
+Spend the next two nights in Custer, in the heart of the Black Hills National Forest, and gateway to Custer State Park, Crazy Horse Memorial, and Mount Rushmore.

 CUSTER.
 EXCURSION TO CUSTER STATE PARK, MOUNT RUSHMORE & CRAZY HORSE MEMORIAL.
-At CUSTER STATE PARK, enjoy a scenic drive along Wildlife Loop Road with spectacular terrain and an abundance of wildlife, like the herd of 1,300 bison that roams freely throughout the park.
-Afterward, visit MOUNT RUSHMORE NATIONAL MEMORIAL, which stands as a shrine of democracy.
+At CUSTER STATE PARK, enjoy a scenic drive along Wildlife Loop Road with spectacular terrain and an abundance of wildlife, like the herd of 1,300 bison that roam freely throughout the park.
+Afterward, visit MOUNT RUSHMORE NATIONAL MEMORIAL, which stands as a shrine to democracy.
 See the stunning granite faces of Mount Rushmore, a giant monument to four great American presidents: Washington, Jefferson, Lincoln, and Theodore Roosevelt.
-Then, visit the CRAZY HORSE MEMORIAL, a monument carved out of a mountain that pays respect to the great Native American hero, Chief Crazy Horse.
-Learn about the sculpture, his family, and the future of the project.
-Late- afternoon return to Custer.
+Then, visit the CRAZY HORSE MEMORIAL, a monument carved out of a mountain to honor the great Native American hero, Chief Crazy Horse.

 CUSTER–DEVILS TOWER–CODY.
 This morning, head through high country, where open-range cattle kings made war on the homesteaders in the 1890s.
-Next, a photo stop at Devils Tower National Monument, established as America’s first national monument by Teddy Roosevelt in 1906.
-The spectacular rock formation and the surrounding countryside are home to a myriad of plant and animal life, and Native Americans consider the area a place for renewal.
+Next, make a photo stop at Devils Tower National Monument, established as America’s first national monument by Teddy Roosevelt in 1906.
 Overnight in Buffalo Bill’s Western town of Cody.

-WEST YELLOWSTONE.
-EXCURSION TO YELLOWSTONE NATIONAL PARK.
+YELLOWSTONE NATIONAL PARK.
 Spend the day exploring all the wonders of YELLOWSTONE NATIONAL PARK, established in 1872 as the world’s first national park.
 See world-famous Old Faithful Geyser, Mammoth Hot Springs, the Grand Canyon of Yellowstone, and Fountain Paint Pots.
 Keep a lookout for some of the park’s wildlife that can include moose, bison, elk, deer, bighorn sheep, wolves, bear, fox, coyote, and beaver.
+(CB - in West Yellowstone)

 SALT LAKE CITY–BRYCE CANYON NATIONAL PARK.
 Today’s highlight is a visit to unique BRYCE CANYON NATIONAL PARK with its 20 miles of sandstone cliffs and ever-changing colors.
 See some of Earth’s most brilliant shades of rock, sculpted by nature into pillars called “hoodoos.”

 BRYCE CANYON NATIONAL PARK–ZION NATIONAL PARK–LAS VEGAS.
 First stop today is ZION NATIONAL PARK with its landscape carved over millions of years by rushing streams.
 Steep canyons, stone towers, and verdant vegetation form the scenery of Zion.
 See fantastic rock structures and some unbelievable scenic beauty.
-We then return to Las Vegas and overnight in the heart of the famous Las Vegas “Strip.”
+We then return to Las Vegas and your downtown hotel.